 Preparing a Case

 An attorney can only be prepared when a prosecutor tells them about the defendant’s record if they also know about the defendant’s record.
 Essentially, the attorney does not want to be surprised.
-They also want to protect their potential client and one of the only ways they would be able to do so is by disclosing a West Palm Beach DUI arrest.
+They also want to protect their potential client and one of the only ways they would be able to do so is by disclosing a DUI arrest in West Palm Beach.
 They do not want to give the government an opportunity to find out about those prior offenses.
 It is important to answer the questions at an initial consultation honestly and truthfully.
 The information needed varies from case to case.

 Sometimes, the defense should take advantage of the fact that the government has to show its card first.
 Sometimes, they need to see what evidence the government has first before they start explaining things they do not have enough information on.